Pratik-Ghute/Sam2-performance-analysis-object-tracking/README.md

 ### Function Modification for Multi-threading
 - Enhanced the `track_item_boxes` function to support multi-threading, enabling dynamic path and variable management across threads.
 This optimization significantly improved the efficiency and speed of bounding box predictions for multiple objects.

-## Test Set Construction
+## **Test Set Construction**

 ### Exclusion of Training Images
-- Excluded the first image of each object from the test set to avoid bias, as these images were used for training.
+- **Excluded the first image of each object from the test set to avoid bias, as these images were used for training.**

 ### Handling Multiple Instances
-- For images with multiple masks, only the mask associated with the tracked object was considered valid.
-Given the single-shot tracking task, only one mask per image was relevant to ensure focused evaluation.
+- **For images with multiple masks, only the mask associated with the tracked object was considered valid.
+Given the single-shot tracking task not object detection(so only was instance in a image must be ground truth), only one mask per image was relevant to ensure focused evaluation.**

 ### Handling No Detections
-- For images where SAM2 did not detect any object, only one mask image was included in the test set to represent the ground truth.
-This approach aligned with the expectation of having a single prediction per image.
+- **For images where SAM2 did not detect any object, only one mask image was included in the test set to represent the ground truth.
+This approach aligned with the expectation of having a single prediction per image.**

 ### Construction of Test Set Dictionary
-- Constructed the test set dictionary based on these criteria and generated `ground_truth.json` and `predictions.json` in COCO format for evaluation.
+- **Constructed the test set dictionary based on these criteria and generated `ground_truth.json` and `predictions.json` in COCO format for evaluation.**

 ## Performance Evaluation